Nickel Free Dental Crowns, Ceramic Dental Crowns: A Blend of Beauty and Durability

 Types of Dental Crowns

-While many different materials exist for dental crowns, such as the previously discussed ceramic dental crown. a dentist in Lincoln, NE at Nebraska Family Dentistry will primarily use porcelain crowns at any of our locations.
-With that being said, there are many different types of crowns that are out there.
+While many different materials exist for dental crowns, a dentist in Lincoln, NE, at Nebraska Family Dentistry, will primarily use Nickel free dental crowns.
+With that being said, there are however, many different types of crowns that are out there.
 They are:

 Metal-Infused Porcelain Crowns – Metal-infused porcelain crowns are more durable than pure porcelain, and are typically used as an in-between option for cosmetic and durability solutions.

 Porcelain Crowns – Porcelain crowns, sometimes referred to as white crowns or ceramic crowns, are the most aesthetically pleasing of the different types of crowns.
-While not as durable as the first two options, porcelain crowns make it easy to re-create the natural shade of someone’s teeth and are able to be done by a dentist in Lincoln, NE.
+Porcelain crowns make it easy to re-create the natural shade of someone’s teeth and can be done by a dentist in Lincoln, NE.
+This is the most common option and includes the Nickel free dental crown / ceramic dental crown combination (Nickel free ceramic dental crown).

 The Process of Placing Dental Crowns such as the Nickel Free Dental Crown / Ceramic Dental Crown